Beta

 Quote: "We will be able to produce energy to the grid before 2040." - Peter Rose

-Diversified Agriculture: Zia Marabi
+Diversified Agriculture: Zia Marabi and Ecological Farming

-Quote: “research dollars put towards that came up with this innovative system that tripled farmers' yields.” - Zia Marabi
+Quote: "Research dollars put towards that came up with this innovative system that tripled farmers' yields." - Zia Marabi